Thunderblok/thunderline/thunderhelm/deploy/chart/README.md

 - For production, replace the demo federation container with a hardened image containing your strategy and pinned dependencies; set federation.image.* and override command/args accordingly.
 - Configure imagePullSecrets, resources, affinity, and tolerations per your cluster standards.
 - The web Deployment expects a Phoenix release that binds to the port declared in web.service.port (default 4000).
+- The chart ships a stub Python script (`priv/cerebros_bridge_stub.py`) and wires `CEREBROS_SCRIPT` to it by default; set `env.CEREBROS_REMOTE_URL` to point the bridge at an external runner if you replace the included FastAPI service.
+- When enabling `livebook.ingress`, provide `livebook.secrets.password` and configure TLS via `livebook.ingress.tls` and `livebook.ingress.certManager` (see `examples/values-livebook-tls.yaml`).

 Examples
 See examples/ in this chart for:
 - values-dev.yaml: simple dev config
 - values-federation-demo.yaml: federation enabled for demo
+- values-hpo-demo.yaml: full MLflow + Cerebros runner + Livebook stack
+- values-livebook-tls.yaml: overlay that enables Livebook ingress with cert-manager TLS

 Lint and template
 helm lint Thunderline/thunderhelm/deploy/chart